Cristoforo Agosta

-Cristoforo Agosta or Agosti or Augusta (16-17th century) was an Italian painter of the Mannerist style.
+Cristoforo Agosta, Agosti, or Augusta (16-17th century) was an Italian painter of the Mannerist style.

 Biography

 Agosta was born in Casalmaggiore.
 He was a pupil of Giovanni Battista Trotti and active in Cremona.
 The 18th-century art historian Giovanni Battista Zaist assigned to him the Marriage of Santa Caterina, once in the church of San Domenico in Cremona (now in the Pinacoteca of Cremona).